 - 1. Normal business transactions: revenue from a collection of service fees from NYK Group, which uses the Company's A5 Terminal to dock ships for loading cars from the automobile manufacturers to be delivered to destination terminals.
-This is a normal business transaction, and the Company foresees this transaction to be continued. - 1.
-The Company's directors and management shall prepare a 2.
+This is a normal business transaction, and the Company foresees this transaction to be continued. - 2.
 Normal business supporting transactions: revenue from a collection of service fee for stationing employees to work at LRT to enable LRT to operate efficiently; revenue from a collection of area service fee for providing office space to NYK Group to facilitate coordination, transaction on area service fee from PDS which is necessary and support the Company's normal business.
 The Company foresees this transaction to be continued. - 3.
-Financial supporting transactions: currently, the Company has made financial support to the Company's subsidiary by entered into the guarantee facilities agreement with the bank, the such transaction is genoral business.
+Financial supporting transactions: currently, the Company has made financial support to the Company's subsidiary by entered into the guarantee facilities agreement with the bank, the such transaction is genoral business. - 4.
+Financial assistance obtaining transactions: The Subsidiary obtains financial assistance from related company or related person for its subsidiary's working capital by shareholders' loan or related company's loan.
+In this case, promissory notes are prepared as evidence and with the interest rate both fixed rate and floating rate.
+The Company foresees this transaction to be continued.